hellopuza/Puzabrot/README.md

 # Puzabrot
 Mathematical set viewer

-A program that allows you view any different mathematical sets such as mandelbrot and other.
+A program that allows you view any different escape-time fractals and sets such as mandelbrot and other.
 Inspired by CodeParade (https://github.com/HackerPoet/FractalSoundExplorer)

 ## Usage